 McGinley’s Carpentry & Construction Ltd

-To find a builder you can trust:
+To find a good builder:

 Find a Builder

-Our members must pass a rigorous vetting and independent inspection process to join and have regular independent inspections to ensure high standards are maintained.
+Our members must pass a rigorous vetting and independent inspection process to join and have regular inspections to ensure high standards are maintained.
 We can also offer clients of FMB members a free Dispute Resolution Procedure should you ever need it.

-2. Ask for recommendations
+2. Ask for recommendations from friends & family

 Do you know a friend or family member who lives in your area, or a neighbour whose recent building project has left you seriously impressed?
 Ask them for the details of their builder.
 Using a recommended builder from a trusted source is one of the best ways to begin your search.

-3. Look around your local area
+3. Look at building projects in your local area

 Who hasn’t subtly kept track of a building project in progress in their local area, wondering what the outcome will be?
 If you’ve been impressed by the results, then don’t be afraid to ask the homeowners which builders they used and whether they were happy with the work.

-If you’ve used any other trades for projects on your home in the last few years – an electrician or plasterer perhaps – and have been pleased with their work, why not ask them for any trusted builder contacts?
+If you’ve used any other trades for projects on your home in the last few years – an electrician or plasterer, perhaps – and have been pleased with their work, why not ask them for any trusted builder contacts?

 How do you know if a builder is reliable?

-• Did they stick to their commitments?
+• They stick to their commitments and the budget.

 Builder measuring wall